Who were the Missing Princes?

 This gives us an insight into just how worried Henry VII was about the invasion of the supposed pretender, ‘Perkin Warbeck’.

 Sharon had no idea that this letter existed in her home town.
 As a result, she has now discovered that there are other medieval documents in the archives as yet uncatalogued and waiting to be transcribed.
 This could be a common occurrence around the UK and overseas and we should never assume that everything known has been discovered.

 'To strive, to seek, to find, and not to yield'

 About Philippa Langley

 In 2012, Philippa Langley led the search for Richard III in a council car park in Leicester through her original Looking For Richard Project.
-Philippa originated, facilitated and commissioned this unique historical investigation.
+Philippa conceived, facilitated and commissioned this unique historical investigation.
 Following seven and a half years of enquiry, she identified the likely location of the church and grave, instructing exhumation of the human remains uncovered in that exact location.
 Her project marked the first-ever search for the lost grave of an anointed King of England.
 She is President of the Scottish Branch of the Richard III Society and in 2015 was awarded Membership of the Most Excellent Order of the British Empire (MBE) by HM The Queen at Buckingham Palace.